julianlk522/julianlk.com/content/about.md

 I'm Julian Lindsay-Kaufman.
 Nice to meet you!

 I have broad interests and volatile interest in them.
-There are way too many topics worthy of attention, so I aim to specialize in generalizing.
+There are way too many captivating topics to attend to, so I aim to specialize in generalizing.

+My #1 goal is to make information as available and as precise as it can be for all interested people.
+My focus here is on evolving self-education technology.
+In particular, I'm building an extremely efficient, simple search engine and social bookmarking page at [FITM](https://fitm.online)&mdash;and filling it with awesome Internet treasure!
-My #1 goal is to help proliferate curiosity and joy for learning, and empower people to be more knowledgeable.
-To that end, I strive on two levels to increase information availability and make education fun:

--   subjectively, by promoting topics I enjoy
+My #2 goal is to help proliferate curiosity and joy around learning and experiencing more of the world.
+For that I try to help promote topics that I enjoy or think are important.
--   systematically, by building and improving self-education tools

 <br>